| CSCI 240 | Spring 2026 |

-For the assignment, declare two arrays, each of which can hold a maximum of 25 elements:
+For the assignment, use six arrays, each of which should hold a maximum of 40 elements:

 The cpp file that is submitted for grading must be named assign7.cpp.

-Declare the two arrays, two integer variables to hold the number of values in each array, and two string variables to hold the names of the input files.
+Declare the variables that are needed for the program.
+At a minimum, the six arrays, an integer variable to hold the number of players, a string to hold the name of an input file, a string to hold the years of the hockey season, and an ifstream variable.
 If any other variables are needed, declare them as well.

 There are multiple versions available for download: